Diploma in Legal Studies and Practice

 - Recognised by Irish Institute of Legal Executives (IILEx)

-- Flexible Study Options - Block Release
+- Flexible Study Options - evening classes (Live and recorded)

 - Part-time Programme